jhpyle/docassemble/_docs/playground.md

   tell your browser to allow pop-ups from **docassemble**.
-* Once you are running the interview in another tab, changes that you make to the interview you ran will be visible if you refresh the screen.
-However, these changes will only re-appear if you changed the same file that you ran; you will not see changes to files included by reference unless you re-save the file you ran.
+* Once you are running the interview in another tab, changes that you make to the interview you ran will be visible if you refresh the screen on the interview you are running.
+However, these changes will only re-appear if you changed the same file for which you pressed "Save and Run"; you will not see changes to files included by reference unless you re-save the file you ran.
-* Interviews you create in the "Playground" cannot directly be run by the general public or by other developers; to share an interview with others, you need to prepare a [package].
+* To give a link to the interview to someone else, right-click on the "<i class="glyphicon glyphicon-link" aria-hidden="true"></i> Link" button and copy the URL to your clipboard.
-* The "Playground" does not offer a full range of authoring functionality.
-It does not allow you to edit [Python modules].
-It is a place to test interview code quickly, not a complete development platform.
-To learn how to access the full range of authoring functionality, see the [packages] section.
+* Note that the "Playground" is a development platform.
+If you are going to put an interview into production, put it into a package by following the instructions in the [packages] section.

 [package]: {{ site.baseurl }}/docs/packages.html
 [packages]: {{ site.baseurl }}/docs/packages.html